worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 you have followed our test instructions below.

 ## Topic 3 - Publishable fields

+One often overseen feature when encrypting forms are publishable fields.
+Publishable fields are fields for which the collected data remain unencrypted even when the form is encrypted.
+This data can be downloaded without providing the public key.

+Here is one example where publishable fields can be useful.
+Let's say you have hired a survey firm to collect data.
+This survey firm wants to be able to download data from the SurveyCTO server to track progress, but the IRB of your project does not allow you to share the respondents data with the survey firm.
+It is unlikely that the survey firm needs all data to track progress, and often you do not need any respondent data other than respondent ID and survey meta data such as consent, completion, revisit info etc.
+In this case you decide together with the survey firm which is the minimum list of fields that they need to track progress.
+If all of these variables are _not_ sensitive (which often is the case) then you can make all of them publishable.
+Then you can give the survey firm permission to download data from the server or view it in the Data Explorer, but as long as they do not have access to the private key, they have no access to fields that not publishable.

+To make a field publishable, you simply write "_yes_" in the _publishable_ column in the _survey_ tab in the questionnaire form.

+To download the publishable data, go to the _Export_ tab in your SurveyCTO server.
+Find your form and click "_Download for data_".
+Then in the two sections as normal, but in the "_Fields to include_" make sure that the checkbox "_Publishable fields only (if you don't have the private key)_" is checked.
+Then click _Download .csv now_.

+image publish 1

+You can also download the publishable data using _SurveyCTO Desktop_.
+See the instructions in topic 4 for this.
 ## Topic 4 - Using your private key to decrypt your data in SurveyCTO
 ## Topic 5 - Testing your setup before